 PopAds offers pop-under ads and works quite well with English-speaking traffic.
 You set your price and the popunder frequency for each visitor.

 You can get paid via AlertPay, Paypal, and Wire Transfer, and you can withdraw payments at any time.
 They also run a referral program at 10% of the earnings.

 You can make some good money by publishing reviews on various products and services that you trust.
 The best thing about this arrangement is you command a price per review.
 I have seen websites asking anywhere from $150 to $500 for reviews.
 Of course, it depends on your rank and incoming traffic as well as your niche.

 SponsoredReviews allows advertisers to build backlinks and bloggers to make money.
 It connects bloggers with Search Engine Optimizers, Marketers, and Advertisers who want to build traffic.

 You can offer to write paid posts on your blog to their network of hundreds of advertisers.
 Set your price per piece.
 And you are not expected to write positive reviews only honest and in-depth posts are welcome.

 PayU2Blog is another alternative for getting paid to write blog posts on your site.
-PayU2Blog works a little differently in that they assign you a blog post topic in areas such as real estate, health, retail, etc. You don’t have to write glorious reviews or endorse anything if you don’t believe in a product or service.
+PayU2Blog works a little differently in that they assign you a blog post topic in areas such as real estate, health, retail, etc. You do not have to write glorious reviews or endorse anything if you do not believe in a product or service.
 Personal experience and honest opinions are encouraged.